 Stephanie March is an actor, philanthropist, and entrepreneur.
 She is the co-founder of the makeup salon Rouge NY that she founded with her longtime Law and Order SVU makeup artist, Rebecca Perkins.
 Stephanie is best known for her role as ADA Alex Cabot on TV’s hit series, Law & Order SVU and most recently starred on Adult Swim’s Neon Joe.
 She has appeared in 30 Rock, Happy Endings, Rescue Me, Grey’s Anatomy, Mr. & Mrs. Smith, The Treatment, Predisposed, and Innocence and has been seen onstage in the critically acclaimed revivals of Death of a Salesman, Talk Radio, and Boys’ Life.

 Stephanie spends a significant amount of time traveling globally in her capacity as an activist for causes benefiting women, children, and education.
 She is on the advisory board of OneKid OneWorld, an organization very dear to her heart.
 Through her work with OneKid OneWorld, Stephanie has traveled to Kenya and Latin America helping to provide a foundation for education in impoverished communities.
 Stephanie served on the board of directors of Safe Horizon, the nation’s leading victim assistance organization, for five years.
-She is currently the celebrity ambassador for the World of Children and is an active advocate for Planned Parenthood.

 Her travels with World of Children have taken her to Ukraine, Nepal, Argentina, and Chile to see firsthand the work of Honorees treating pediatric burn patients; repairing cleft lips, congenital heart defects, and limb differences; and rescuing and rehabilitating children trafficked into slavery.
 Most recently, she wrote about her experiences in South America for Huffington Post.